 Laser Power Supply (LPSU) Output Current Test Procedure

 Preface: This is a diagnostic procedure to collect data on the output of the LPSU.
 It is not necessary to perform this unless instructed to do so by Thunder Laser USA Support & Innovation Labs.
 But you can if you like.
-This instruction is specific to the Thunder Laser USA Nova series machines only.
+This instruction is specific to the Thunder Laser USA Nova Glass Tube machines only, all wattages.

 The Procedure:

-This procedure runs the lightburn file and allows you to view the LPSU ammeter to record the ma output values at the LPSU.
-The job will pulse at 10% and pause briefly and then pulse at 20% and pause, and so on up to 100%.
-While the machine is outputting, the operator should be recording the values from the power supply output.
+This procedure runs the Lightburn file and allows you to view the LPSU ammeter to record the ma output values at the LPSU.
+The file will start with a 10 second fan delay and then proceed to draw ten lines with five second pauses between lines.
+Each line will step the power level up by 10%, starting at 10% all the way to 100%.
+While the machine is outputting, the operator should be recording the values from the power supply milliamp meter.
+In between power levels, the Air assist should toggle between high and low air between each power step to help indicate the change.

 Step 1: Download the attached Lightburn file